AI Summary of Peer-Reviewed Research

 Key points

-• The example application is molecular recognition between a ruthenium-based anticancer drug and its protein target.
+• The authors demonstrated the approach on a ruthenium-based anticancer drug and its protein target.

-• The authors analyze what quantum computers must provide to supply energies that affect free energies.
+• The paper analyzes what quantum computers must provide for the pipeline to work for free energy calculations.

 Disclosure